beau1399/porpus/README.md

 A new key/value pair in the destructured parameter declaration is "ip."
 This _is_ parroted back in the HTML returned by the POST handler, and is mostly included just to show how one obtains the IP address within the Porpus ecosystem.

+### Production Deployment

+Creating a production-ready .JAR file that contains an embedded Jetty HTTP server is easy.
+Returning to the "pptest" example, the commands to create this file are as shown below:

+     cd ~/pptest
+     lein uberjar

+The "lein" command will output the full paths to two .JAR files, one with "standalone" in the name and another without.
+The latter file can be passed to Java for execution thus:

+     java -jar ~/pptest/target/pptest.jar

+By default, traffic will be served on port 3000.
+This can be changed by editing file ~/pptest/src/clj/pptest/server.clj, where the port number "3000" is evident near the bottom of the file.

 ## Porpus Design in Depth

 What you see here grew pretty quickly out of some specific needs I had, and out of the lack of a template that matched them.